-The HEE Data Service works in collaborative partnership with the specialist data driven teams across the Workforce Planning and Information Directorate.
+The HEE Data Service works in collaborative partnership with the specialist data driven teams across the Workforce Planning and Intelligence Directorate.
 This also extends to data sharing and partnership arrangements with ALBs and stakeholders across the Health and Social Care landscape.
 The Data Service provides the e-collection platform and access to tableau products and the product Index and data library that support the effective sharing of data, information and links for organisations and stakeholders alike to access.

 Health Education England’s National Data Service Team provides a national data collection function and underpinning strategy.
 This provides a standardised approach to HEE external data collection activity relating to the following clinical and non-clinical groups: